Meze: a savoury food eaten while drinking (esp. alcohol), appetiser, hors d’oeuvre.(1)

 Meze is an integral part of the Turkish dining experience, it’s our favourite part of the Turkish dining experience, and it’s also difficult to describe.

 There’s no equivalent in British cuisine.
 And therefore no literal translation in the English language.

 As a result, on English menus throughout Turkey, the wonders that are meze dishes are grouped under the simple titles; ‘Cold Starters’ and ‘Hot Starters.’

-The top photo is our choice of meze dishes for various Cin Bal barbecues in Kayaköy.
-From the top, going clockwise, you can see spicy pickled beetroot, haydari (minted garlic Turkish yoghurt, great with lamb), aubergine salad, super-spicy pickled aubergine (we love this but it’s not to everyone’s taste) and of course, the old favourite of çoban salatası (shepherd salad).
+From the top, going clockwise, you can see spicy pickled beetroot, haydari (minted garlic Turkish yoghurt, great with lamb), aubergine salad, super-spicy pickled aubergine (we love this but it’s not to everyone’s taste).
+And of course, the old favourite of çoban salatası (shepherd salad).